-Ahtna, Inc. owns 609,472 acres in fee simple title within the boundaries of the Wrangell-St. Elias National Park and Preserve (Park).
+Ahtna, Inc. owns 609,472 acres in fee simple title within the boundaries of the Wrangell-St. Elias National Park and Preserve.

-The Ahtna Region is located in South-central Alaska and encompasses the Copper River Basin and the Wrangell Mountains.
-The Mentasta and Nutzotin Mountains border it to the northeast, to the north by the Alaska Range, to the west by the Talkeetna Mountains and to the south by the Chugach Mountains.
+The Ahtna Region is located in the Alaskan south-central interior and encompasses the Copper River Basin and the Wrangell Mountains.
+The region is bordered by the Mentasta and Nutzotin Mountains to the northeast, the Alaska Range to the north, the Talkeetna Mountains to the west and the Chugach Mountains to the south.
 The Wrangell Mountains are made up of dormant volcanoes with one exception.
 Mt.
 Wrangell is the largest active volcano in North America.

-The Ahtna Region includes the entire Copper River watershed, including the Chitina, the Chistochina, the Gulkana, the Tazlina and portions of the Susitina and Tanana watersheds.
-The Copper River system is the forth largest in Alaska, and is the most extensively glacier-influenced.
-The region includes about 24,000 square miles of land, which is largely unexplored, but rich deposits of copper, gold, silver, lead, molybdenum, and platinum are known.
+The Ahtna Region includes the entire Copper River watershed, including the Chitina, the Chistochina, the Gulkana, the Tazlina, the Gakona and portions of the Susitna and Nenana watersheds.
+The Copper River system is the fourth largest in Alaska, and is the most extensively glacier-influenced.
+The region includes about 46,000 square miles of land, which is largely unexplored, but rich deposits of copper, gold, silver, lead, molybdenum, and platinum are known.

-Two National Parks, Denali National Park and Wrangell-St. Elias National Park and Preserve also dominate the Ahtna Region.
-Ahtna holds title to 3,000 acres within Denali with approximately 25,000 acres under selection.
-Within Wrangell-St. Elias Ahtna has approximately 600,000 acres conveyed with an equal amount in selections.
+Two National Parks, Denali National Park and Wrangell-St. Elias National Park and Preserve, also dominate the Ahtna Region.
+Ahtna holds title to 300 acres within Denali National Park and approximately 25,000 acres under selection adjacent to Denali National Park.
+Within Wrangell-St. Elias, Ahtna has approximately 622,000 acres conveyed.